espanido

 ellos/ellas/ustedesvivirían

-Irregular Verbs: Irregular verbs have changes in the stem but use the same endings as regular verbs:
+Irregular verbs: Irregular verbs have changes in the stem but use the same endings as regular verbs:

 • decir → dir-